coinse/fonte/README.md

 ### Please be aware that
 - Information on the file and directory structure can be found at the end of this README file.
-- The necessary data including coverage matrix and commit history can be found in `./data/Defects4J/core/`
+- The necessary data including coverage matrix and commit history for each fault can be found in `./data/Defects4J/core/`
 - The BIC dataset is located at `./data/Defects4J/BIC_dataset/`

 ### Running Fonte